AAEmara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Adds execution permission to the owner of the file named "hello"; by using the `chmod` command combined with `u+x` mode parameter.

+Task6 6-multiple_permissions:
+Adds execute permission to the owner and the group owner, and read permission to other users;
+by using `chmod` command with `ugo`, `+`,and `rx` file mode bits parameters.